zulip/zulip/docs/integration-guide.md

 Every webhook integration should have a corresponding test file in `zerver/tests/webhooks/`.

-You should name the class `<WebhookName>HookTests` and this class should accept `WebhookTestCase`.
+You should name the class `<WebhookName>HookTests` and have it inherit from the base class `WebhookTestCase`.
 For our HelloWorld webhook, we name the test class `HelloWorldHookTests`:

 ```
 class HelloWorldHookTests(WebhookTestCase):